-Course Code Course Name Credits BMM601 Mini Project - 2 B 02 Course Objective To acquaint with the process of identifying the needs and converting it into the problem.
+Course Code Course Name Credits BMM601 Mini Project - 2 B 02 Course Objective To acquaint with the process of identifying the needs and converge problem.
 To familiarize the process of solving the problem in a group.
-To acquaint with the process of applying basic engineering fundamentals to attempt solutions to the problems.
-To inculcate the process of self-learning and research.
-Course Outcome For medicate the process of self relating and research.
-Learner will be able to: Identify problems based on societal /research needs.
+To acquaint with the process of applying basic engineering frattempt solutions to the problems.
+To inculcate the process of self-learning and research. erting it into the Course Outcome Learner will be able to: Identify problems based on societal /research needs.
 Apply Knowledge and skill to solve societal problems in a group.
 Develop interpersonal skills to work as member of a group or leader.
-Draw the proper inferences from available results through theoretical/experimental/simulations.
+Draw the proper inferences from available results through theoretical experimental/simulations.
 Analyse the impact of solutions in societal and environmental context for sustainable development.
 Use standard norms of engineering practices Excel in written and oral communication.
 Demonstrate capabilities of self-learning in a group, which leads to life long learning.
 Demonstrate project management principles during project work.